martriay/cairo-workshop/README.md

 from openzeppelin.token.erc20.presets.ERC20 import constructor
 ```

+That's it!
+That's our ERC20 contract.
 What this does is to import the [ERC20 basic preset](https://github.com/OpenZeppelin/cairo-contracts/blob/ad399728e6fcd5956a4ed347fb5e8ee731d37ec4/src/openzeppelin/token/erc20/presets/ERC20.cairo) and re-exporting it.

-That's it!
-That's our basic ERC20 contract.
 Let's try to compile it:

 ```
 (env) ➜  workshop nile compile